Rose examines religious connections

 “As I began to do that I saw seven distinct movements within the prayer,” Rose said.

-“As I looked at those verses more clearly, they began to remind me of the seven main chakra systems that we have in eastern yoga or the kundalini yoga system.”
+“As I looked at those verses more clearly, they began to remind me of the seven main chakra systems that we have in eastern yoga or the Kundalini yoga system.”

 Outside of the University, Rose is an ordained elder in the African Methodist Episcopal Church and is an assistant pastor at the Christ Our Redeemer AME Church in Irvine.